 The short version

 Hermes is the right choice if you want one agent that gets better at your workflows over time, runs privately on your infrastructure, and is productive out of the box.
-OpenClaw is the right choice if you're building a multi-agent platform across many channels with enterprise governance.
-They solve different problems well.
+OpenClaw is the right choice if you need predictable, auditable agent behavior across many channels with enterprise governance and tighter manual control.
+They solve different problems well — the choice comes down to whether you value self-improvement or explicit control.